Symbol1/BlueWaters-RM64/directory.md

 * > `rm71square`

-  From RREF-signature polynomial of RM32 we want to compute the pivot-signature polynomial of RM64.
+  From the RREF-signature polynomial of RM32 we want to compute the pivot-signature polynomial of RM64.
-  The computation is like computing the square of the polynomial `rm32rref`.
+  The computation is like computing the square of the polynomial `rm32rref.txt`.
-  Since we had divided the polynomial `rm32rref` into 311 *sub*polynomials, it suffices to compute the product of any two *sub*polynomials.
+  Since we had divided the polynomial `rm32rref.txt` into 311 *sub*polynomials, it suffices to compute the product of any two *sub*polynomials.
   The resulting files are called `rm64pivot123x234.txt` or `rm64pivot${i}x$(( ($i+$j)%310 )).txt` in general.
   Here `$i` runs from `000` to `310`; and `$j` runs from `000` to `155`.
-  See the @@@@@@ part.
   * > `rm64pivot000x000.txt`
   * > `rm64pivot000x001.txt`
   * vdots